Stress management guidance for line managers

 Stress risk assessment

 Completing a stress risk assessment involves looking at current practice in relation to the HSE Management Standards and determining whether enough has been done to manage the risk or whether more needs to be done.
-It can be done with an individual or team and can be formal process using a risk assessment form (such as the one below), or an informal discussion using the standards as a guide.
+It can be done individually or as a team and can be formal process using the stress risk assessment form (.docx), or an informal discussion using the standards as a guide.
 If you do an informal assessment, you should still make a record of the outcomes.

 To support you with completing the Stress Risk Assessment, you can ask the individual or team to complete the following:

-• Stressor Assessment Tool – This questionnaire helps to identify the areas under the HSE Management Standards where support may be required
+• Stressor Assessment tool (.docx) – This questionnaire helps to identify the areas under the HSE Management Standards where support may be required

-If you need help with carrying out stress risk assessment, contact your Department's link Human Resources Manager/Officer.
+If you need help with carrying out stress risk assessment, training is available on Moodle, or you can contact Employee RelationsEmployee RelationsEmployee Relations.

 Arrow symbol